 Abstract

-Selecting suitable solvents for the crystallisation of pharmaceuticals can be a challenging task, given the vast number of solvents that we have to choose from.
-To simplify this problem, however, we can use principles from solid-liquid equilibria (SLE) alongside established thermodynamic models to identify promising candidates prior to conducting experiments.
-In light of this, we have studied the batch cooling crystallisation of flurbiprofen – a non-steroidal anti-inflammatory drug (NSAID) used to treat arthritis – using a simple model framework implemented within MATLAB.
-To achieve this, we have used the Apelblat equation to describe the thermophysical behaviour of flurbiprofen across a wide range of temperatures (283.15-323.15 K) in twelve (12) solvents: three alkanes (n-hexane, n-heptane, n-octane); two (isopropyl, methyl-tert-butyl) ethers; five alcohols (n-propanol, isopropanol, n-butanol, isobutanol, isopentanol); an ester (isopropyl acetate); and a nitrile (acetonitrile).
-Meanwhile, we have used green metrics (e.g., E-factor, Scope 1 and 2 carbon emissions) alongside established process economics models to determine the solvent which is most likely to result in an environmentally friendly and low-cost process (n-propanol).
+Selecting suitable solvents for the crystallisation of pharmaceuticals can be a challenging task, given the vast number of solvents that we can choose from.
+To simplify this problem, we can use principles from solid-liquid equilibria (SLE) alongside established thermodynamic models to identify promising candidates prior to conducting experiments.
+This study addresses the batch cooling crystallisation of flurbiprofen – a non-steroidal anti-inflammatory drug (NSAID) used to treat arthritis – using a simple model framework implemented within MATLAB.
+The Apelblat equation is employed to describe the thermophysical behaviour of flurbiprofen over a wide temperature range (283.15–323.15 K) in twelve (12) solvents: three alkanes (n-hexane, n-heptane, n-octane); two (isopropyl, methyl-tert-butyl) ethers; five alcohols (n-propanol, isopropanol, n-butanol, isobutanol, isopentanol); an ester (isopropyl acetate); and a nitrile (acetonitrile).
+Moreover, we have used green metrics (E-factor, Scope 1 and 2 carbon emissions) with established process economics models to determine the most promising solvent (n-propanol) for an environmentally friendly and economical manufacturing process.

 Original languageEnglish